TheCing/mathias-environmental/site/content/_index.md

   heading: The Mathias Environmental Difference
   text: Our approach, our team, and our ability to measure and certify results
     makes our solutions attractive for a wide range of buildings.
-Not only are these solutions safe and efficient, but customers can easily share these meaningful air quality improvements.
+Not only are these solutions safe and efficient, but our clients can easily share these meaningful air quality improvements with those they are working hard to protect.
+This demonstrates an obvious level of care and concern in terms of health and safety.
   image: img/clyde-rs-4xbzcfu2uoo-unsplash.jpg
   advantagesHeading: "Our advantages include:"
   advantages: